Graph quilting: graphical model selection from partially observed covariances: Graph Recovery: Population Analysis

-\end{corollary} This corollary states that, under appropriate conditions, the subgraph connecting the nodes $A$ within the full conditional dependence graph of $V=A\sqcup C$ can be retrieved from $\Sigma_O=\Sigma_{AA}$ without recovering the sparse and the low-rank components $S$ and $L$, but by just appropriately thresholding the entries of the inverse of $\Sigma_{AA}$.
-Consequently, at the estimation level, it may be possible to avoid estimating the components $S$ and $L$ of the decomposition, but rather just obtain a good estimate of $\Sigma_{AA}^{-1}$ to threshold.
-Such procedure may be more appealing than the sparse and low rank approach because it would involve the estimation of a much smaller number of parameters.
+First note that Theorem~\ref{theo:nofnd} guarantees that $\tilde\Theta_O$ contains no false negatives.
+In other words, ignoring the hidden nodes in the latent variable graphical model problem yields no false negatives and can only lead to false positives.
+Moreover, Theorem~\ref{theo:popO} and Corollary~\ref{coro:popOABC} establish that, under appropriate conditions, $E_O$ can be perfectly recovered from $\tilde\Theta_O$ by assigning edges wherever $|\tilde\Theta_{ij}|>\tau$, for any $\tau\in[\delta,\nu-\delta)$.
+But since $\tilde\Theta_{AA}$ is not a function of $\Sigma_{CC}$, this thresholding is valid even if we only observe $A\times A$, that is even if nodes $C$ are unobserved!
+The following corollary summarizes this result: \begin{corollary}[\scbf{Latent variable graphical model}] Suppose we observe $\Sigma_{AA}$, and $C=V\setminus A\neq\emptyset$ are hidden nodes.
+If $\gamma <\sqrt{\frac{\nu\lambda_{\min}}{2d_{O^c}^2}} $, then $\delta <\nu/2$ and for any $\tau\in [\delta,\nu-\delta)$ we have $\left\{(i,j)\in A\times A:~i\neq j, \left|[\Sigma_{AA}^{-1}]_{ij}\right|>\tau\right\} ~=~ E_{AA}$, and ${\rm sign}([\Sigma_{AA}^{-1}]_{ij})={\rm sign}(\Theta_{ij})$ for all $(i,j)\in E_{AA}$. \end{corollary} This corollary states that the subgraph connecting the nodes $A$ within the full conditional dependence graph of $V=A\cup C$ can be retrieved by just appropriately thresholding the entries of $\Sigma_{AA}^{-1}$.
+Indeed, under the assumptions of the corollary, $\Sigma_{AA}^{-1}$ contains no false negative edges (also in agreement with Theorem~\ref{theo:nofnd}), but only weak false positive edges which are all eliminated by the thresholding operation at level $\tau$, with no risk of producing any false negative edges.
+Consequently, at the estimation level, it may be possible to avoid estimating the two matrix components $S$ and $L$ of the sparse and low-rank decomposition \cite{chandrasekaran2012}, but rather just obtain a good estimate of $\Sigma_{AA}^{-1}$ to threshold, involving the estimation of a much smaller number of parameters.
+This approach has been recently explored in \cite{wang2021thresholded}.